Universal Foundations of Thermodynamics: Entropy and Energy Beyond Equilibrium and Without Extensivity: Heat interactions. Definition

 A special limiting class of non-work interactions between two systems that are initially in stable equilibrium states is one that can be \textit{completely distinguished from a work interaction}.
 Here we will define precisely what we mean by this and prove that it may happen only in the limiting situation in which the difference in the initial temperatures of the interacting systems vanishes.
 In such limit, the ratio of the exchanged energy to the exchanged entropy equals the initial temperature of either system.
 This is called a \textit{heat interaction},\ind{interaction!heat}\ind{heat!definition} and the resulting energy exchanged is called \textit{heat}.

 To do this, consider again the interaction between $A$ and $B$ sketched in Figure \ref{HeatNoTest} and suppose that we operate it as the result of the sequence of two separate processes with the assistance of a \textit{stationary} or \textit{cyclic} machine\ind{machine!stationary}\ind{machine!cyclic}\footnote{A \textit{stationary machine} is a system that, while interacting with other systems, always remains in the same state.
 A \textit{cyclic machine} is a system that, while interacting with other systems, periodically returns to its initial state.
-Note that the definition of a cyclic machine includes the case of a stationary machine.} $X$ interposed between $A$ and $B$ as sketched in Figure \ref{HeatTest1}.
-In the first process, machine $X$ receives from $A$ the amounts of energy $\delta E^{A\to X}$ and entropy $\delta S^{A\to X}$ respectively equal to the amounts $\delta E^{A\to B}$ and $\delta S^{A\to B}$ that in Figure \ref{HeatNoTest} pass directly from $A$ to $B$.
+Note that the definition of a cyclic machine includes the case of a stationary machine.} $X$ interposed between $A$ and $B$ as sketched in Figure \ref{HeatTest1}.\footnote{It is important to emphasize that the cyclic machine introduced here is not an `engine' in the sense of a practical application.
+Rather, it serves as a conceptual measuring device --- a test system --- that allows us to operationally determine if a non-work interaction can be decomposed into a work part and an irreducible non-work part.} In the first process, machine $X$ receives from $A$ the amounts of energy $\delta E^{A\to X}$ and entropy $\delta S^{A\to X}$ respectively equal to the amounts $\delta E^{A\to B}$ and $\delta S^{A\to B}$ that in Figure \ref{HeatNoTest} pass directly from $A$ to $B$.
 Machine $X$ uses them to attempt to separate part of the energy received from $A$ and to store it temporarily by lifting a weight $G$.
 System $A$ ends up in the same state $A_2$ as in Figure \ref{HeatNoTest}, while system $B$ ends up in a different state $B_{2'}$.
 In the second process (Figure \ref{HeatTest2}), the weight transfers to $B$ the energy it received from the machine, and $B$ ends up in the same state $B_2$ as in Figure \ref{HeatNoTest}.
 In the end, the sequence of two processes has the same net effects and, therefore, is equivalent to the direct exchange process in Figure \ref{HeatNoTest}.
 However, if the initial conditions of $A$ and $B$ are such that the amount of energy passed to the weight $G$ is non-negligible, we must conclude that a finite fraction of the energy received by $B$ (specifically, the energy it receives from the weight in the second process in Figure \ref{HeatTest2}) is clearly identifiable as work.
 In this case, the non-work interaction between $A$ and $B$ is \textit{not} heat.

 To calculate what fraction of the energy $\delta E^{A\to X}$ the machine $X$ can transfer to the weight $G$, we write the energy balance for $X$ and the entropy balance for the composite system $AXB$ in the process of Figure \ref{HeatTest1}, recalling that by definition $\diff S^X=0$,